 Quantum computing is susceptible to various types of errors due to environmental interactions and imperfections in quantum gate implementations.
 Our objective is to evaluate the performance of distributed kernel-based QML under different noise conditions on Qiskit and compare it with a classical SVM.
 We employed three noise models:

-\paragraph{No Noise:} This model assumes an ideal environment without any noise.
-It serves as a baseline to evaluate the performance of the our protocol in the absence of errors.
+\paragraph{No Noise:} This model assumes an ideal environment without noise.
+It serves as a baseline for evaluating the performance of our protocol in the absence of errors.

-\paragraph{Noise Level 1:} This model introduces a depolarizing error with a 0.1\% error rate for single-qubit gates and two-qubit gates.
-Depolarizing error is a type of quantum error where a qubit, with a certain probability, is replaced by a completely mixed state, losing all its original information.
+\paragraph{Noise Level 1:} This model introduces a depolarizing error with an error rate of 0.1\% for single-qubit gates and two-qubit gates.
+The depolarizing error is a type of quantum error in which a qubit with a certain probability is replaced by a completely mixed state, losing all of its original information.

 \paragraph{Noise Level 2:} This model simulates a more challenging environment with a depolarizing error rate of 1\%.

 Our results reported in Figure \ref{graph} show that increasing noise had a negative impact on model performance.